 Step 3 : Add the red food coloring

-Mix the red food coloring into the batter.
+Mix the red dye into the batter.
 The gel food coloring is better but does take some time to distribute into the batter.
 The color should be an extra vibrant red as it will fade in color slightly when baked.

 Step 4 : Scoop into cupcake liners

-Use a large cookie scoop (about 2 oz) to spoon the batter into cupcake liners.
+Use a large cookie scoop (about 2 oz) to spoon the batter into muffin cups.
 Fill up each liner almost all the way full.
 Because this is gluten free cupcake batter, it doesn't rise as much as a traditional cupcake so don't be afraid to fill up each liner.

-Bake in the oven until the cupcakes have domed on top and you can insert a toothpick in the center and it comes out clean.
+Bake in the oven until the cupcakes have domed on top and you can insert a toothpick in the center of the cupcakes and it comes out clean.

 Step 5 : Make the frosting